Displaying Source Code(s)

 FD-RECORD CONTAINS

 It specifies the length of the record in terms of bytes.
-(It will be
+(It

 RECORD contains m to n CHARACTERS for variable format files)